Under the Legal Profession Act, the Law Society of BC is responsible for licensing lawyers and regulating the practice of law.

 Search the unauthorized practitioners database

-The Law Society provides a list of all unauthorized practitioners since September 2003, including related court documents.
+The Law Society provides a list of all unauthorized practitioners it has obtained judgments against since September 2003, with links to related court documents.
 Search the database

 The risks of not using a lawyer for legal work